10:23 Campaign: Origin and name

 In 2004, the Belgian skeptical organisation SKEPP made headlines when thirty skeptics at Ghent University performed a "mass suicide stunt" with an overdose of homeopathically diluted snake poison, belladonna and arsenic, in an attempt to publicly show that homeopathy does not work.
 When Belgian skeptics met with Merseyside Skeptics during a Skeptics in the Pub in 2010, the idea was adopted to hold an international event.

 The campaign's name, 10:23, comes from the Avogadro number, which is approximately 6.022 × 1023.

 Aims

 The campaign aims to raise awareness of implausible and unsubstantiated claims made by homoeopaths.
-It opposes high street retailers, such as Boots UK, stocking homoeopathic remedies alongside mainstream medicines, saying that "the support lent by Boots to this quack therapy contributes directly to its acceptance as a valid medical treatment by the British public, acceptance it does not warrant and support it does not deserve."
+It opposes high street retailers, such as Boots UK, stocking homoeopathic remedies alongside medicine, saying that "the support lent by Boots to this quack therapy contributes directly to its acceptance as a valid medical treatment by the British public, acceptance it does not warrant and support it does not deserve."

 The organisers state that homoeopathy is "an unscientific and absurd pseudoscience", and that, according to their statement, "There is nothing in it."
 They question the ethics of selling treatments to the public which have not been proven to be efficacious and are widely disregarded by the scientific community.